 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 With this measurement focus, only current assets and liabilities are generally included on the balance sheet.
 The statement of governmental fund revenues, expenditures and changes in fund balance presents increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in spendable resources.
 General capital asset acquisitions are reported as expenditures and proceeds of long-term debt are reported as other financing sources.
 Under the modified accrual basis of accounting, revenues are recognized when both measurable and available.
 The District considers revenues reported in the governmental fund to be available if they are collectible within 60 days after year-end.
 Principal revenue sources considered to be measurable and available only when cash is received by the District.
-Expenditures are recognized when the related fund liability is incurred, except for principal and interest on general long-term debt, which are recognized as expenditures when payment is due.
+Expenditures are recognized as expenditures and investment income.
+Other revenues are considered to be measurable and available only when cash is received by the District.
+Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, which are recognized as expenditures when payment is due.